Diving Anilao for Underwater Photography

 Every reef and juvenile fish imaginable can be found in Anilao.
 Shrimp, crabs, nudibranchs, small squid and cuttlefish, are all more plentiful than almost anywhere else I've dove.
 Frogfish, pipefish, seahorse are also fairly common at some sites.
 I've seen Rhinopias and Hairy Frogfish.
 Wonderpus, Mimic and Blue-ringed octopus can be seen.
 Most species on the muck and macro diving critter list can be found in Anilao.
 Anilao is also a great place to find Bobbit worms.
 Anilao has a large number of species of hard and soft corals, perhaps more than anywhere else in the world.

-If you really try, you can even see bigger stuff an Anilao, like large schools of Jacks and giant seahorses.
+If you really try, you can even see bigger stuff diving in Anilao, like large schools of Jacks and giant seahorses.
 At Mainit point, which has strong currents I've seen 3-4 great barracuda hunting, and blue trevally.
 Reef sharks are seen down deep at dive sites with stronger currents.
 On very rare occasions people have seen small whale sharks.

 Juvenile comet fish, Ligpo, Anilao